-Rosemont, Ill - June 16, 2015 -- More than half of consumers have to engage with companies on more than one channel to get a customer service-related issue resolved, according to a new survey conducted by management consulting firm The Northridge Group.
+Rosemont, IL - June 16, 2015 -- More than half of consumers have to engage with companies on more than one channel to get a customer service-related issue resolved, according to a new survey conducted by management consulting firm The Northridge Group.
 Additionally, one-fifth of consumers have to use three or more channels when pursuing the same goal.

 Based on a survey of more than 1,000 respondents, the study found that consumers use different channels for different issues.
 More than three-quarters of consumers use the phone for urgent issues, more than any other channel.
 Conversely, more than twice as many consumers use social media for comments, questions and complaints rather than problem resolution.
 Since most consumers are using different channels for different purposes, brands should tailor their customer service experience efforts to each channel.

 According to Daren Moore, President of The Northridge Group, customers' omnichannel preferences are of increasing importance, since 47 percent of consumers plan to use social media for customer service issues the same or more next year than they currently do.

 "Customers use each service channel differently," said Moore.
 "The onus is on companies to meet their customers on their channel of choice.
 A truly omni-channel customer service experience provides a consistent and seamless flow throughout all channels."